HankB/txtutil/README.md

 "Avoid meaningless package names.
 Packages named util, common, or misc provide clients with no sense of what the package contains."

-I remaned to 'txtutil' hoping that was a good name (and not really thionkoing so.)
+I renamed to 'txtutil' hoping that was a good name (and not really thionkoing so.)